yiransheng/yiransheng.github.io/posts/vpn.md

 - **VPN Protocols and Topologies**: The project offered a glimpse into the workings of VPNs, including their protocols and network topologies.
 - **OS IP Routing and Firewalls**: We examined how the operating system handles IP routing and the role of firewalls, particularly iptables, in managing network traffic.

-#### WireGuard Inspiration and Comparison
+#### `wireguard` Inspiration and Comparison

-Our design decisions drew heavily from WireGuard and its Rust implementation, `boringtun`.
-The simplicity and efficiency of WireGuard's design were key inspirations, guiding our approach to building a basic yet functional VPN.
+Our design decisions drew heavily from `wireguard` and its Rust implementation, `boringtun`.
+The simplicity and efficiency of `wireguard`'s design were key inspirations, guiding our approach to building a basic yet functional VPN.
 While our project is far simpler, this comparison helped contextualize our work within the broader landscape of VPN solutions.

 #### The Complexity of Modern Linux Networking